michael-grotelueschen/amicus/README.md

   - Process them
   - Extract behavioral features from the text
   - Model

+Supreme Court oral argument transcripts are public and freely available at ([supremecourt.gov](http://www.supremecourt.gov)) I crawled the site and downloaded more than 700 transcripts in PDF format.
+Then, I used Apache Tika to extract raw text data from the PDFs.
+Next I wrote a few python scripts to clean the raw text and process it into a format to make analysis as easy as possible.
+(There are many examples of the format in [txts_whitelist](https://github.com/michael-grotelueschen/amicus/tree/master/txts_whitelist).
+Next, I came up with behavioral features like laughter, pauses, interruptions, or mentions of other cases and collected them from the text.
+These and other features are collected separately for justices, petitioner attorneys, and respondent attorneys.
+Finally, I used these features in a logistic regression model.

 ### Future Steps
   - Make data pipeline more robust